 #4: Use the Nose!

 Lastly, let’s consider a dog’s nose.
-A large portion of a dog’s brain is configured to process input from his olfactory system (his sense of smell).
+A large portion of a dog’s brain is designated for their olfactory system, also known as the sense of smell.
 Smelling is as primary to a dog as sight is to most humans.
-So if we are not allowing our dogs to put that amazing apparatus to work, we are missing a wonderful opportunity to entertain, enrich, and exhaust them!
+So, if we are not allowing our dogs to put that amazing apparatus to work, we are missing a wonderful opportunity to entertain!

-Rather than asking your dog to move at your pace on every walk or run, passing by all the wonderful smells in the world, allow him some “sniff time.”
-Walking past an area where lots of smells are generated?
-Take a moment to let your pup exercise that incredible nose.
-Many of us would not be happy without the chance to check our e-mails, watch our favorite shows, or read the daily paper.
-Expecting your dog to ignore the “news” around your neighborhood isn’t reasonable.
-Besides, allowing him opportunities to sniff the world on a regular basis may reduce stress and make him an even better companion.
+Rather than asking your dog to move at your pace on every walk or run, passing by all the wonderful smells in the world, allow them some “sniff time.”
+If you are walking past an area where lots of smells are generated, take a moment to let your pup exercise that incredible nose.
+Allowing your dog opportunities to sniff on a regular basis may reduce stress and make them an even better companion.

 It is important to monitor whether your dog is licking for many reasons.
 Above all, excessive licking may result in an open wound which can worsen over time if not treated.
 Plus, a bored or unhappy pet can make you unhappy.
 Following our tips for how to stop your dog from excessively licking can improve their wellbeing and strengthen your relationship!